oasis-tcs/xliff-xliff/README.md

 ## Description

-The purpose of this repository is to support development of XLIFF Version 2.2, including the prose specification and declarative validation artifacts.
+The purpose of this repository is to support development of XLIFF, including the prose specification and declarative validation artifacts.

 ## Contributions
 As stated in this repository's <a href="https://github.com/oasis-tcs/xliff-xliff-22/blob/master/CONTRIBUTING.md">CONTRIBUTING file</a>, contributors to this repository are expected to be Members of the OASIS XLIFF TC, for any substantive change requests.
 Anyone wishing to contribute to this GitHub project and <a href="https://www.oasis-open.org/join/participation-instructions">participate</a> in the TC's technical activity is invited to join as an OASIS TC Member.
 Public feedback is also accepted, subject to the terms of the <a href="https://www.oasis-open.org/policies-guidelines/ipr#appendixa">OASIS Feedback License</a>.